You’ve heard about subscription boxes lately. Maybe your friends are even showing off cool stuff they’ve had delivered to their door.

 Subscription Box Basics: The Two Types of Deliveries

 There are two types of subscription boxes.
 The first, called “discovery commerce,” are subscription boxes that are filled with a personally curated collection of goodies or products delivered to your door on a regular billing cycle.

 The second kind of subscription allows consumers to get deliveries of a product they use on a regular basis.
 For example, Dollar Shave Club sends fresh razors to your door every few weeks, while PrettyLitter delivers their health-monitoring cat litter monthly.

 This article focuses on the first type of subscription services, discovery commerce, since what’s inside is literally a mystery each month.
-However, if you’re interested in learning more about deliveries of products you already know and use, check out our reviews of subscription companies here.

 Still don’t have a clear idea of what a subscription box service offers?
 Let’s unbox the above description with some layman-level attention to detail: